Step-by-Step Guide

 Integrate with Accounting Software and Measure Results

-Track comprehensive metrics to quantify the improvement over your previous manual process.
+Track metrics to quantify the improvement over your previous manual process.
 Key metrics include average processing time from receipt to payment, cost per invoice processed, exception rate (percentage of invoices requiring human intervention), duplicate detection rate, and payment accuracy.
 Compare these against your pre-automation baseline to calculate concrete ROI.

 Monitor vendor payment performance to ensure the automated process is maintaining or improving vendor relationships.
 Track on-time payment rates, early payment discount capture rates, and the time vendors wait for payment.
-These metrics demonstrate that automation is not just saving internal costs but also improving the business's external relationships and reputation with suppliers.
+These metrics demonstrate that automation isn't just saving internal costs but also improving the business's external relationships and reputation with suppliers.

 Ready to Implement This?